 Considering our substantial experience and fees based upon our modest charge rate of £25 per hour pro rata, our fees for producing the accounts of a limited company should not exceed those of producing the accounts of an equivalent unincorporated business.

 HM Revenue do not investigate persons who use this tax saving route because it is above board.
-Indeed, in our substantial experience, there is a lower chance of being investigated by HM Revenue by incorporating rather than remaining self employed - none of our clients who have incorporated since the tax advantages of incorporating began in 2000 has been the subject of any tax investigation or enquiry whatsoever.
+Indeed, in our experience, there is a lower chance of being investigated by HM Revenue by incorporating rather than remaining self employed - no client who has incorporated since the tax advantages of incorporating began in 2000 has been the subject of any tax investigation or enquiry.